Eddie Mahan: Coaching and military service

 Mahan received a Bachelor of Arts degree from Harvard in the spring of 1916, with a major in political science and economy.
 He played semi-professional baseball in New Haven during the summer of 1916 and also worked as the head of the Woodrow Wilson clubs in New York state.

 In August 1916, Mahan accepted a position as assistant football coach at the University of California.
 After one season at Berkeley, Mahan returned to the East.
 Press accounts at the end of the 1916 season reported that Mahan and Cal's head coach (an alumnus of the University of Pennsylvania) had vastly different styles of coaching, and Mahan was never given an opportunity to play an active role in coaching the team.

-During World War I, Mahan served as a first lieutenant with the U.S. Marine Corps.
+During World War I, Mahan served as a first lieutenant with the U.S. Marine Corps and was captain of the League Island Marines football team.
+He was named to Paul Purman's 1917 All-Service football team.
 At the end of the war, Mahan remained in Europe for a time working for Herbert Hoover's Food Administration.
 In a January 1919 game played in France, Mahan led a Navy football team to a 12–0 win over a U.S. Army team.
 A press account reported that Mahan was the star of the game, running 65 yards for the first touchdown:"In spite of the muddy field, speed and generalship on the part of the S.O.S. eleven, largely in the person of Eddie Mahan, … told the tale.
 It was the tall, black-haired Mahan with an undershot jaw that broke the deadlock in the second period.
 He grabbed a short punt …, eluded two men who barred his path, shook off a third tackler further down the field, and sprinted 65 yards for a touchdown."

 After the war, Mahan returned to Harvard as the coach of the team's halfbacks.
 In August 1924, he was also appointed head coach of the Harvard baseball team.